LabiJH/Calculator/README.md

 # Calculator
-A calculator with the standard caclulus Operators
+A calculator with the standard calculus Operators